 Show the methods or tactics used by the colonialists to consolidate their rule in Africa.

-Colonialism refers to a situation where a weaker nation is dominated politically, economically, and socially by a stronger power.
+Colonialism means a situation where a weaker nation is dominated politically, economically and socially by a stronger power.

-After suppressing African resistance, the Europeans established political administrations to ensure effective control over African territories.
+After suppressing African resistance, Europeans established political administrations to ensure effective control over African territories.

-To maintain this domination, they implemented several strategic measures to consolidate their rule and prevent uprisings.
+To maintain this domination, European capitalist Nations implemented some measures to consolidate colonial rule and prevent uprisings.

 Tactics Used to Consolidate Colonial Rule